varunlobo/PGP-in-ML-analytics_capstone-Proj/README.md

 Final capstone project marking the completion of the Post Graduate Program in ML and Data Analytics

-The task at hand was to apply different various algorithms in scikit-learn a build a model to predict the housing price in boston.
+The task at hand was to apply various algorithms in scikit-learn a build a model to predict the housing price in boston.
 The data was downloaded from Kaggle.
 The features used were
 Features used for predicting the value of a home in a particular locality are as follows: